Zerro97/khuibeom.com/content/blog/javascript-fundamentals-scope.md

 Now we are starting to think a little more like how Javascript engine look at the code.
 Let's move on to next section to build on this mental model (specifically in metaphor 2).

 ## Illustrating Lexical Scope
+Scope is fundamental mechanism in which Javascript engine manage and organize variables.
+We will mostly look at how the engine decide which variables are accessible,

 You might be wondering what I meant by lexical scope in the section title.

 In classic compiler theory there are 4 stages to compiling a language: `lexing`, `tokenization`, `parsing`, and `code generation`.
 Notice the word `lexing` stage?
 It is a stage where the parser converts source code into separate tokens.